-Jobs give us a good platform to launch our career and realize goals.
-Plus, we get a fixed salary at the end of the month and lead life on easy terms.
+Jobs give us a good platform to launch our careers and realize goals.
+Plus, we get a fixed salary at the end of the month and lead a life on easy terms.

 However, they are surely not a great option for those designers looking to unleash their creative side; also for those not wishing to get burdened by the standard dictates and rules of the office.

-Taking up the option of freelance designer comes with a range of benefits, including –
+Taking up the option of the freelance designer comes with a range of benefits, including –

 - We’re free to set off on our own.